CSL buyback hits 4 million shares as Australian biotech keeps buying after profit shock

 SYDNEY, March 5, 2026, 16:57 AEDT

-• The company has paid about A$739 million so far under its on-market buyback
+• So far, the company has spent roughly A$739 million on its on-market buyback.

-The board has been under pressure to show it can pull the right levers quickly.
-“Possibly a salvage mission,” David Tuckwell, chief investment officer at ETF Shares, said at the time, referring to the decision to install company veteran Gordon Naylor as interim chief executive.
-3
+The board faces mounting pressure for swift, decisive action.
+“Possibly a salvage mission,” was how David Tuckwell, chief investment officer at ETF Shares, described the move to appoint longtime company insider Gordon Naylor as interim chief executive.
+Reuters

-The company also filed a separate notice showing it issued or transferred 39,627 ordinary shares on March 2 after employee “rights” were converted, including 2,212 shares tied to key management personnel Andrew Schmeltz.
-The shares were issued for nil consideration under CSL’s performance rights plan, the filing showed.
+CSL disclosed in a separate notice that 39,627 ordinary shares were issued or transferred on March 2 after conversion of employee “rights.”
+That tally includes 2,212 shares allocated to key management personnel Andrew Schmeltz.
+According to the filing, the shares were issued for nil consideration under CSL’s performance rights plan.